theonlyrealALEX/treechat.ai/README.md

 In the current implementation (as of April 2023) for the [Pasigner Arcaden](https://goo.gl/maps/recjCyiqaSfVi4Uy5) the chatbot can be querried for Opening Times, Product Categories and Events/Promotions.

 ## Technical Implementation
 For the Backend I used a Node.js Server hosted on Google App Engine as well as Firebase for as a Database (Chats, Session Info, etc.).
+During a chat the backend wraps the user request with the data from the data base, adds some prompts and then makes a API call to the OpenAI API.
+The chat itself is visualised using [BotUI](https://botui.org).

 The Data about the Pasinger Arcaden is in a '.csv'-File in the [modules/pasingerarcaden folder](modules/pasingerarcaden).

+Disclaimer: This is my first node.js project and my first time doing web-development.
+There are probably numerous mistakes in the code.

 ## Deployment
+The Project was designed in a way so that it is fairly easy to edit the data and also add new applications.

 ## Lessons learned
-hallucinations
-inacuratqcies in inferences
+The biggest challenge in this project was to stop GPT from hallucinating.
+E.g. asking it for the way to the bathroom will generate a response which is almost definetly wrong (Interestingly it was able to generate an accurate description of the way from the S-Bahn Station to the Mall one time).
+Also some of the inferences of what a store sells where plain out wrong, even when the data was labeled correctly.